shodan8192/sophgo-sg200x-debian/README.md

  The kernel customized for the board.
  - load-systemko-licheervnano
  Startup script that loads the additional drivers (see cvitek-osdrv-licheervnano-kvm).
  - maixapp-licheervnano
- App(s) built with MaixCDK
+ App(s) built with MaixCDK.
  - nanokvm-licheervnano
  NanoKVM Server that provides the web interface to control your device.
  - sensor-config-licheervnano